 How does IWU define a Transfer Student?

-- A student having accrued at least 12 college credit hours and being at least a semester removed from high school.
+- A student having accrued at least 12 college credit hours post high school graduation and being at least a semester removed from high school.

 Students who do not meet these requirements can still transfer credit to IWU, but are considered first-time freshmen.
 Students with 12-28 credit hours are considered freshman transfer students.
 To see what credits can transfer to IWU, check out our Transfer Guide.

 Applying as a Transfer

 Fill out the online application and Community Values Contract and have the completed Recommendation Form sent to us.
 Next, have transcripts from each college you have attended sent to the Admissions Office along with the Transfer Information Form.

 Yes, if the following is true (and it usually is):